aroman2100/experiencing-html-lab/README.md

 ## Problem Statement

 How do we go about writing text for the web?
-How is that different from the text that we write in a text file?
+How is that different from the text that we write in a text file like a Microsoft Word Document?
 We're going to experience for ourselves how these things are different in this lab.

 You don't need any prior knowledge of HTML for this lab.
 We're going to tell you what to type.
 Don't focus on specific commands or taking notes.
 Everything